Nocturne (Talia Wagner): Return to the Exiles

-Nocturne made a brief appearance in the final issue of Exiles vol. 2 seemingly having completely recovered from her stroke.
+Nocturne made a brief appearance in the final issue of Exiles vol. 2 seemingly having recovered from her stroke.
 She, along with the current team of Exiles, Morph, and Heather briefly merges with the Crystal Palace as a female version of Kang explains the nature of the universe.
-Also she takes charge of the current team of Exiles while Blink is off to recruit another group of superheroes.
+Additionally, she takes charge of the current team of Exiles while Blink is off to recruit another group of superheroes.